Report Brief

 • Pick a track: Batch ETL / ELT (then tailor resume bullets to it).

-• Use conversion rate as the spine of your story, then show the tradeoff you made to move it.
+• Use delivery predictability as the spine of your story, then show the tradeoff you made to move it.

 • Bring a scope cut log that explains what you dropped and why and let them interrogate it.
 That’s where senior signals show up.